gvwilson/thirdbit/src/fiction/eimin/index.md

 He held up his canteen and shook it to show it was empty.

 "I'll send some up."
-The closing hatch muffled his words.
+The closing hatch muffled Yassen's words.

 Jephel sighed.
 "No he won't," he said philosophically,